PagerDuty Advance User Guide

 In PagerDuty

-1. In the PagerDuty web app, click your preferred incident's Title, navigate to the Status Updates tab and then click New Update.
+1. In the web app, click the title of your preferred incident, navigate to the Status Updates tab, and click New Update.

-2. To the right of the Message field, click Generate.
-A status update will automatically generate.
-You may make edits to the draft according to your preferences.
+2. Click Generate to the right of the Message field.
+A status update automatically generates.
+You can make edits to the draft according to your preferences.

 3. Click Send Update.